-Fans are already dying to know Selling Sunset’s season 4 spoilers now that the latest season wrapped on Netflix.
+Fans have been dying to know Selling Sunset’s season 4 spoilers ever since the latest season wrapped on Netflix.
 The reality TV series—which follows Los Angeles real estate brokerage, The Oppenheim Group, and its glamorous agents—premiered its third season on the streaming platform in August 2020.
-And let’s just say that we’ve been wanting updates and answers ever since.
+And now that we finally know Selling Sunset season 4 is on its way, we have updates and answers to share.
 Fair warning: There are spoilers ahead for seasons 3 and 4 of Selling Sunset.

-Lucky enough for Selling Sunset fans, certain members of the series’ cast have been more than generous when it comes to dropping hints about a forthcoming season.
-Cast mates like Christine Quinn have been vocal as ever when it comes to the promotional rollout of Selling Sunset’s latest season—inevitably revealing secrets about where things stand between all of the Oppenheim Group agents in the present-day.
-Meanwhile, agents like Chrishell Stause have been battling their own drama in the aftermath of season 3.
+Lucky enough for Selling Sunset fans, certain members of the series’ cast have been more than generous when it comes to dropping hints about Selling Sunset season 4.
+Castmates like Christine Quinn have been vocal as ever when it comes to the promotional rollout for Selling Sunset’s next season—inevitably revealing secrets about where things stand between all of the Oppenheim Group agents in the present day.
+Meanwhile, agents like Chrishell Stause have been handling their own IRL dramas in the aftermath of season 3.
 Chrishell, whose November 2019 divorce from Justin Hartley was included in series, is still sparking extra buzz about their relationship all these months later.

-In August, the Kentucky native reportedly liked several tweets suggesting that ex-husband Justin cheated on her with his current girlfriend, Blood & Treasure star, Sofia Pernas.
+In 2020, the Kentucky native reportedly liked several tweets suggesting that ex-husband Justin cheated on her with his now-wife, Blood & Treasure star, Sofia Pernas.
 While it still remains unclear if this rumor is what caused Chrishell and Justin’s split, Chrishell’s actions on social media might just mean we’ll be getting a better idea of the truth in season 4.
-But that’s not even the only thing fans have to look forward to when it comes to Chrishell.
+But that’s not the only thing fans have to look forward to when it comes to Chrishell.
 For everything we know about Selling Sunset season 4’s spoilers and release date, just keep on reading.

 A version of this post was originally published in August 2020.